 And of course, the most important question of all: Does this app make it easier for me to come up with new ideas?

-In the next section we'll give you some insights into the best random note generator plugins of 2021, what they cost, and why we like them.
+To help you answer some of these questions, we've compiled these insights on our favorite random note generator plugins of 2023, what they cost, and why we like them.

-Now that we've outlined the most important features and considerations for choosing a random note generator, let's take a look at the best options.
+Now that we've outlined the most important features and considerations for choosing a random melody generator, let's take a look at the best options.

-Affordable: As one of the simpler random note generators on the market, AudioCipher is the most affordable.
-Coming in at only $15, it costs almost 1/3rd the price of its competitors.
-If you need something to write an entire melody for you with rhythm and articulation, this might not be the app for you.
-But if you just want an idea-started, you can't go wrong for the price.
+Affordable: As one of the simpler random note generators on the market, AudioCipher is also the most affordable.
+Clocking in at only $22, it costs about 1/3rd the price of its competitors.
+If you're looking for an app that will write your entire melody with the push of a button, this isn't it.
+But if you are happy with an idea-starter, this app should do the trick.

-Have fun turning words into music notes: If you enjoy the concept of hiding messages in your music, this app will give you endless fun.
-Type in anything, from the name of your friend or favorite food, to entire lyrics of a song.
+Have fun turning words into music notes: People who enjoy the concept of hiding messages in your music will have endless fun.
+Type in anything, from the name of your friend or favorite food, to lyrics of a classic song.
 There's no limit to how long your text input can be.
 Each letter is converted into a music note.
 When you're ready, you just use the "Drag to MIDI" feature to place those notes directly into your virtual instrument.

 Community-based: The other nice thing about AudioCipher is that there's an existing community around the plugin.
 You can submit videos of yourself creating songs with the app and have your content feature on their social media platforms.
 You can find lots of examples of people making music with the app over at the AudioCipher youtube channel.